 - Cal Newport's Digital Minimalism explores the impact of constant connectivity.
 It helps us regain control by using technology to support our values and goals (not distracting from them).

 - Travel Light by Light Watkins combines the principles of minimalism with the art of travel.
-It offers practical tips on planning, packing, and staying mindfulย on the road to enhance the experience.
+It offers practical tips on planning, packing, and staying mindful on the road to enhance the experience.

-- Sustainable Living Minimalism and Zero Waste by B R Pohl focuses on the intersection of minimalism and sustainability, helping readers to limit their footprint by reducing waste and consuming (more) mindfully.
+- Sustainable Living, Minimalism and Zero Waste by B. R. Pohl focuses on the intersection of minimalism and sustainability, helping readers to limit their footprint by reducing waste and consuming (more) mindfully.

 The rewards of a more minimalist lifestyle are far greater than the effort of getting there | Photo by Hello I am Nik on Unsplash